Yuliia-Kruta/IoT-home-healthcare-system/README.md

      - Stops the heart rate sensor.

 <h2>Contributors</h2>
-This project was created together with Lucy Kendrick, Patrick Williams and Max Bailey for Internet of Things class at UniSC.
+This project was created by Yuliia Kruta in collaboration with Lucy Kendrick, Patrick Williams, and Max Bailey for the Internet of Things class at UniSC.

 <h2>Copyright Notice</h2>